SusanSu123/Advanced-CSS-Portfolio/README.md

-# Implementatin Details:
+# Implementatin Details

 1. Using semantic HTML elements: header,section, nav bar, footer

 2. Utlising multiple CSS functions to completed layput

-3. Click on Website link: goes to portfolio website
+3. Click on Website link then goes to portfolio website

-4. Click on Git Hub link: goes to Git Hut repo
+4. Click on Git Hub link then goes to Git Hut repo

-5. Click on Cacualator image: goes to previous work page
+5. Click on Cacualator image then goes to previous work page

-# Details
+# The following conditions

 - This homework presented with the developer's information, work experiene and how to contact them
 - WHEN you click one of the links in the navigation